StojkovicS/app_userchurn/README.md

 # Overview

 The goal of this project is to predict monthly user churn for the Waze driving app (users who uninstall or stop using the app) and to identify the features that best separate churners from retained users.
-The analysis compares Random Forest and XGBoost classifiers trained on a number of collected engineered features.
+The analysis compares Random Forest and XGBoost classifiers trained on a number of collected and engineered features.
 The XGBoost model fit the data better than the Random Forest and achieves an improved recall, while maintaining similar accuracy and precision.

 ## Business Understanding